How To & FAQ

 In Person Library Card Sign Up

-1. Bring an ID and proof of residency in Allegheny County, such as a driver’s license or bills in your name.
+1. Bring an ID and proof of residency or employment in Allegheny County, such as a driver’s license or bills in your name.

 2. Ask for a registration form at the circulation desk.